zama-ai/concrete-ml/docs/deep-learning/fhe_friendly_models.md

 | `torch.flatten`                              |

 {% hint style="info" %}
-The QAT import tool in Concrete-ML is a work in progress.
+The QAT import tool in Concrete ML is a work in progress.
 While it has been tested with some networks built with Brevitas, it is possible to use other tools to obtain QAT networks.
 {% endhint %}

 For instance, with Brevitas, the network above becomes :